 2020 Community Turkey Giveaway

-Direct distribution of hundreds of turkeys will be made to numerous local community organizations and families that are in need.
-Thanks to the overwhelming generosity of Netcost Market, hundreds of local residents will be fed on this special holiday.
-These efforts are only made possible with the collaboration of the NYPD 60th Precinct, Masbia, Mario Caggiano of the IS 303 Kiwanis Builders Club, Pakistani American Youth Society and iMishPacha.
+Another successful annual Thanksgiving Turkey Distribution Initiative.
+Hundreds of turkeys were distributed to so many deserving local community organizations and families in need.
+Thanks to the overwhelming generosity of Netcost Market, many of our fellow residents will be well fed on this special holiday.
+These efforts are only made possible with the collaboration of our selfless volunteers, the NYPD 60th Precinct, Masbia, Mario Caggiano of the IS 303 Kiwanis Builders Club, Pakistani American Youth Society and iMishpacha.

 2020 Ice Cream & Bookbag Giveaway